There are approximately 85 Roman Catholic parishes in the Québec City area.

 In spring and summer, a light sweater or coat sometimes comes in handy on cool evenings.
-In winter, warm clothes, gloves and warm snow boots or overshoes are necessary.
-Québec is a walking city, so comfortable shoes are a must.
+In winter, a coat over layered warm clothing, hat, scarf, gloves however mittens are best and warm snow boots are necessary.
+Québec is a walking city, so comfortable footwear is a must.

 What do you think of our tourist destination?

 Image for illustrative purposes only